World shares near record high on Fed, earnings, but Asia slips

 With just over a half of S&P500 companies reporting earnings, about 87% beat market expectations, according to Refinitiv, the highest level in recent years.

-Amazon (AMZN.O) was the latest to report stellar results late on Thursday, lifting its shares by 2.4% in after-hours trade. read more
+Amazon was the latest to report stellar results late on Thursday, lifting its shares by 2.4% in after-hours trade.

 “For now we are likely to see strong economic data from the U.S. and that means we need to be wary of further rise in U.S. bond yields, and the dollar/yen,” said Toshiya Nakamura, chief manager of forex trading at Mitsubishi Trust Bank.